mlbridge/mlbridge.github.io/README.md

   <img src="readme-assets/benign_domains_2.png" width="410" height="300"/>
 </p>

-- **WhoIS Information:** The user interface enables the user to access the the WhoIS records of the domain name.
+- **WhoIS Information:** The user interface enables the user to access the WhoIS records of the domain name.
 This allows the user to understand more information regarding the request queried, thereby enabling the user to make a well informed decision while vetting domain names.

 <p float="left" align = "center">
   <img src="readme-assets/who_is_domains.png" width="410" height="300"/>